-Q: How much does a bathtub full of water weigh?
+Q. How much does a bathtub full of water weigh?

 A gallon of water weighs just under 8.5 pounds.
 Most of the tubs on the list above weigh between 90 and 160 pounds and hold between 50 and 60 gallons of water.
 These stats combine to create a range between 515 and 670 pounds.
 However, a cast-iron tub may exceed this, so it’s important to ensure adequate support if fitting one upstairs.

-Q: What is the standard size for a bathtub?
+Q. What is the standard size for a bathtub?

 Manufacturers design standard tubs to fit alcoves measuring 60 inches long by 32 inches wide.

 Q. How long of a bathtub should I get?

 In most cases, a 60-inch tub will more than suffice.
 But if you’re a taller-than-average person or want a more luxurious experience, consider a bathtub that’s 67 inches or longer.